shirai91/technical-questions/README.md

    NOTE: browsers always ship new version every few months, which improve performance of js,css. so nothing stay the same, so dont follow any outdated `cheat sheet` for finding performance bugs, we should use developer tools for identify where is the root cause of the problem.

 ### Question 19
+What are some ways to improve your websites scrolling performance?

 I'm not often dealing with scroll performance, but i'm got some basic case which i'm solved by using these solutions: